Skip to main content

 ->run();

-To restore it, you must provide the same password:
+To restore an encrypted backup, you must provide the password.

 use Aaix\LaravelEasyBackups\Facades\Restorer;